 Pact is giving people better access to vital health and social services by strengthening local systems and building the capacity of local institutions to improve services long beyond our presence.

-In partnership with communities, governments, local nonprofits and care providers and the private sector, we improve health and social systems around the world, especially those that serve people who are challenged by poverty and marginalization, expanding families’ access to quality health care and essential social services.
+Together with our partners, we improve health and social systems around the world, especially those that serve people who are challenged by poverty and marginalization.

 Our integrated approach links health with livelihoods, governance, capacity development, and monitoring and evaluation.
 We support community-based organizations through grants and technical, organizational and institutional capacity building, enabling them to develop and sustain quality health and social services, products and information.
 At the same time, we engage with stakeholders to create a policy environment supportive of solutions to a range of public health needs.